Twitter's Dorsey leads blockbuster $29 bln buyout of Australian BNPL giant Afterpay - Up News Info

 Article content

-Talks between the two companies began more than a year ago and Square was confident there was no rival offer, said people with direct knowledge of the deal.
+Talks between the two companies began more than a year ago and Square was confident there was no rival offer, said a person with direct knowledge of the deal.

 Afterpay shareholders will get 0.375 of Square class A stock for every Afterpay share they own, implying a price of about A$126.21 per share based on Square’s Friday close, the companies said.